FRACerqueira/PromptPlus/docs/index.md

 ## Install
 [**Top**](#help)

-PromptPlus was developed in c# with the **netstandard2.1, .NET 5 AND .NET6 ** target frameworks, with compatibility for:
+PromptPlus was developed in c# with the **netstandard2.1, .NET 5 AND .NET6 ** target frameworks.

-- .NET Core 3.1
-- .NET Core 5.0
-- .NET Core 6.X

 ```
 Install-Package PromptPlus [-pre]